-The youngest entry point for children at Teddington RFC is 3 years of age, where they join our Lion cubs group.
+The youngest entry point for children at Teddington RFC is 5 years of age.
 A child’s age group is based on their date of birth on 1 September, and so follows school years per below:

 How the game changes through the age groups

 At the U6 level, the emphasis is on fun and skill development, through the medium of non-contact ‘Tag’ Rugby (a variation of the game whereby a ‘tackle’ is performed through the removal of a plastic ‘Tag’ that is otherwise attached to a velcro belt).
 There is a gradual introduction to competitive games, although this will be intra-group, as matches are not played against other clubs.